LAHacknight/gemini-consult-mcp/README.md

 When debugging:
 1. Attempt to fix the problem yourself
-2. ONLY if stuck after 2 attempts, use `collaborative_problem_solving`:
+2. ONLY if stuck after 2 attempts, use gemini-consult-mcp `collaborative_problem_solving`:
    - problem_statement: describe the bug/error clearly
    - claude_solution: summarize what you tried and why it failed
 3. Apply Gemini's feedback and iterate if needed